googleapis/google-cloud-python/docs/bigquery-usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Start a job exporting a table's data asynchronously to a set of CSV files,
-located on GCloud Storage.
+located on Google Cloud Storage.
 First, create the job locally:

 .. doctest::